edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 Initialize the database
 ^^^^^^^^^^^^^^^^^^^^^^^

 Now, let's create a new EdgeDB instance for this project.
-From the root directory, run:
+From the project's root directory, run:

 .. code-block:: bash